A positive idea for the design community

-At Mucho, we believe the bar for great design will continue to rise when designers encourage and praise each other, instead of being counterproductively critiqued.
+A letter encouraging designers to pat each other on the back, because at Mucho we believe the bar for great design will continue to rise when we encourage each other, instead of being critiqued.

 My early career as a designer at Mytton Williams (Bath) and at Pentagram (London) working for John Rushworth meant a lot of time was spent with the design community in the UK, especially in London.
 Since moving to San Francisco 20 years ago, there are a lot of things I miss about the UK design community, especially London.

 I miss going to D&AD talks, Typographic Circle talks and studio talks that often lead to drinks at the nearest pub afterwards, catching up with fellow designers from other studios.
 There was a friendly rivalry, designers congratulating others on great work while knowing we needed to up our own game to stay competitive and raise the bar.